 When submitting your music to record labels, you should be focusing on your professionality, personality, and intent.

-Labels get messages all the time from artists, and it's important that you don't make the same mistake artists make frequently!
+Labels get messages all the time from artists, and you mustn't make the same mistake artists make frequently!

 Don't Be Annoying